-In 2022/23 we purchased 30 Zero emission electric buses to be used in Cambridge to help us move towards net zero aspirations as well as part funding changes to the depot in South Cambridgeshire to support the roll out of electric waste collection vehicles.
+In 2023-24 the 30 Zero emission electric buses we purchased began to be used in Cambridge to help us move towards net zero aspirations.
+We are also part funding changes to the depot in South Cambridgeshire to support the roll out of electric waste collection vehicles.
 We also funded a range of environmental schemes to support biodiversity and encourage good environmental practices.
 Additionally our grant funding secured through the Greater South East Net Zero Hub saw thousands of homes across the wider South East benefit from energy efficiency measures.